pilarndev/QualyCity/README.md

 # QualyCity
-QualyCity is a web application that allows users to learn about the quality of life in various cities around the world.
-If you want to know more details, watch this [video](./docs/qualycity.mp4).
+QualyCity is a web application that provides insights into the quality of life in cities around the world.
+Explore key factors that influence urban living and compare different locations effortlessly.
+The project is built using HTML, CSS, and JavaScript, with Bootstrap for styling and Leaflet for interactive maps.
+For more details, watch this [video](./docs/qualycity.mp4).

 ![](./docs/qualycity.gif)